190n/rafsort/README.md

 Why does it run on ports 8080 and 8081?
 Port 8080 is the Snowpack development server.
 Unfortunately, it does not allow you to set custom response headers ([yet!](https://github.com/snowpackjs/snowpack/pull/3413)), so `yarn start` also starts a tiny Node.js proxy server on port 8081 which adds two headers that are required for `SharedArrayBuffer` to work.

+To create a production build, run `yarn build`.
+All files will be saved in the `build` directory.

 ### C compilation

 If you want to change or recompile the C source files, you need: